Write data to Microsoft Access

 - FTIME (time).

-value, and we had got a date time stamp for an each new record.
+value, and we had got a date time stamp for each new record.

-On the third page "Errors handling" of "ODBC database" plug-in (Fig.3), specify how the software should react to errors which occur while writing to a database.
+On the third "Errors handling" page of the "ODBC database" plugin (Fig.3), specify how the software should react at a moment of errors.

 Fig.3.
 Export to MS Access.
 ODBC database data logger.
 Error handling.